 I like that these two monuments will be installed in Michi Saagiig Nishnaabeg territory.
 I like that Belmore comes to this city of Toronto and sees me and my people here and builds monuments to our presence, our life and our freedom—even those of us who struggle to find shelter in the urban.
 I like that she builds the monuments through which we can crawl towards the sky, even if bound by hand and ankle.
 Even if.
 Even if.

-“Rebecca Belmore: Facing the Monumental,” opens tonight, July 11, at the Art Gallery of Ontario, where it continues until October 21.
+“Rebecca Belmore: Facing the Monumental,” at the Art Gallery of Ontario, closes October 21, 2018.